South Metro Express Lanes (Georgia): Future

 The Managed Lanes System calls for the lanes to be extended from their current northern terminus at SR 138 to the HOV lanes at CW Grant Pkwy.
 The date of construction is undetermined.

 Criticism

 Prior to its opening local officials and businessmen criticized the project for various reasons, including fears that potential customers would be discouraged from using the hotels, restaurants and other services in the project area due to lack of access to local exits and apprehension towards the risk of accidents due to drivers being unfamiliar with the system, and that emergency vehicles will face difficulty responding to emergencies on the lanes.

 Henry County Commissioner Bruce Holmes had mixed reviews of the project.
 The commissioner said the county needs managed lanes as well as a proposed $1.4 billion personal rapid transit system.

 Junction list

 The mile markings of the express lanes shares the same numbering as the mainline interstate.
-The exits are not numbered.